stante/gans-in-action-pytorch/README.md

 ## Conditional GAN (CGAN)

-Conditionals GAN is a variant presented in the paper [Conditional Generative Adversarial Nets](https://arxiv.org/abs/1411.1784) by *Mehdi Mirza* and *Simon Osindero*.
+Conditional GAN is a variant presented in the paper [Conditional Generative Adversarial Nets](https://arxiv.org/abs/1411.1784) by *Mehdi Mirza* and *Simon Osindero*.
 This architecture allows to direct the generator what samples to create.

-The provided example in the notebook [here](chapter-8/Chapter_8_CGAN.ipynb) is using the MNIST dataset to train a generator and allows to tell the generator what number should be generated.
+The provided example in the
+notebook [here](chapter-8/Chapter_8_CGAN.ipynb) is using the MNIST dataset to train a generator and allows to tell the generator what number should be generated.
 The following images shows some results.